"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: LoRD: Locality Reinforced Distillation

 \subsection{Overview}

+In this subsection, we delve into the details of our model extraction framework, LoRD (\underline{Lo}cality \underline{R}einforced \underline{D}istillation).
 As described in Algorithm \ref{alg:lord}, LoRD follows a reinforcement learning paradigm, that is, it consists of several \emph{periods}, and in each period, the model will learn to explore new responses and attempt to enhance the model trained in the last period.
 However, different from LLMs' alignments, the agent can neither obtain the reward from the reward model directly, nor label positive and negative responses manually.
-This motivates us to develop a locality-reinforced distillation method to address this issue.
+This motivates us to design a new RL method which can \emph{implicitly} measure the reward for generated tokens under the guidance of victim model's responses.